planttheidea/moize/README.md

 ### Direct cache manipulation

-There are a couple of methods provided on the memoized function which allow for programmatic manipulation of the cache:
+There are a couple of methods provided on the memoized function which allow for programmatic manipulation of the cache (*please note that none of these methods will work with a custom `cache` implementation unless that cache implementation also has the method*):

 **add(key, value)**